dawnl3ss/CPTS-Notes/Footprinting/FP-102 ~ NFS Recon.md

 dawnl3ss@htb[/htb]$ nmap -sV -p 111,2049 IP_ADDR --script nfs*
 ```

-The "IP_ADDR" should be replaced by the ip address of the targeted machine.
+The "IP_ADDR" should be replaced by the IP address of the targeted machine.

 ###### Interact with NFS :